ksclarke/freelib-build-tools/src/main/resources/site/markdown/coders-welcome.md

 If you're a programmer and you find a bug, or think of a feature that would be a nice addition to the project, feel free to <a href="https://github.com/ksclarke/freelib-utils">fork the project</a> and submit a pull request.

 When you do (and build the project in the process), you'll probably notice that [Checkstyle](http://maven.apache.org/plugins/maven-checkstyle-plugin/) is used to validate the project's code.
 Coding styles are pretty arbitrary, but they do make merging new code (and patches to existing code) easier.
-To make adherence to these style guidelines easier, FreeLibrary's Java projects supply a [Checkstyle configuration for Maven](https://github.com/ksclarke/freelib-build-tools/tree/master/src/main/resources/checkstyle) and [Code Formatter settings for Eclipse](https://github.com/ksclarke/freelib-build-tools/tree/master/src/main/resources/eclipse) (for those who use Eclipse... it's not a requirement).
+To make adherence to these style guidelines easier, FreeLibrary's Java projects supply a [Checkstyle configuration for Maven](https://github.com/ksclarke/freelib-build-tools/tree/master/src/main/resources/checkstyle) and [Code Formatter settings for Eclipse](https://github.com/ksclarke/freelib-build-tools/tree/master/src/main/resources/eclipse) (as an optional convenience for those who use Eclipse).
 <br/><br/>
-_**Note:** Rather than create a whole new set of style guidelines, The FreeLibrary Project has adopted the [Fedora Repository's guidelines](https://wiki.duraspace.org/display/FF/Code+Style+Guide).
-That wheel rolls just fine._
+_**Note:** Rather than create a whole new set of style guidelines, the FreeLibrary Project has adopted the Fedora Repository project's [code guidelines](https://wiki.duraspace.org/display/FF/Code+Style+Guide)._

 <hr/>
 _Code Style Guidelines:_